wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XLIII.

-Attack on Stonington , by the British ships of war which art defeated and driven of.
+Attack on Stonington , by the British ships of war which are defeated and driven off.

 IN these days the strong powers of Britain strove hard to quench the fire of Columbian Liberty ,